uberhalit/EldenRingFpsUnlockAndMore/README.md

 The game enforces VSYNC and forces 60 Hz in fullscreen even on 144 Hz monitors so we have to override these.

-#### Nvidia: Use Nvidia Control Panel to set 'Vsync' to 'Off' and 'Preferred Refreshrate' to 'Highest available' on a Sekiro Profile.
-Troubleshoot: delete the (premade) Sekiro profile, add a new profile by stating the full file path to sekiro.exe and try again.
-If Preferred Refreshrate is missing or game still locks to 60fps see the guide further down on Nvidia Profile Inspector and general troubleshooting.
+#### Nvidia: Use Nvidia Control Panel to set 'Vsync' to 'Off' and 'Preferred Refreshrate' to 'Highest available' on a Elden Ring Profile.
-#### AMD: Use Radeon Settings to set 'Wait for Vertical Refresh' to 'Enhanced Sync' on a Sekiro profile.
-Start Sekiro in windowed mode and switch to fullscreen once ingame.
+#### AMD: Use Radeon Settings to set 'Wait for Vertical Refresh' to 'Enhanced Sync' on a Elden Ring profile.
+Start Elden Ring in windowed mode and switch to fullscreen once ingame.
 Troubleshoot: see the guide further down below.

 #### 60 Hz monitors: disable VSYNC via driver (use 'Enhanced Sync' on AMD) and use fullscreen, see guide below
 #### high refresh rate monitors: use borderless or force monitor to always use highest available refresh rate and then use fullscreen, see guide below